brunerd/ljt/README.md

-# ljt
-Little JSON Tool a smaller compliment to [jpt](https://github.com/brunerd/jpt) the JSON Power Tool
+# ljt - Little JSON Tool

-Extract values from JSON in your shell script (bash or zsh) using either [JSON Pointer](https://datatracker.ietf.org/doc/html/rfc6901) or canonical [JSONPath](https://datatracker.ietf.org/doc/draft-ietf-jsonpath-base/).

-JSONPath with or without a leading $ is allowed.
-Canonical JSONPath means no filters, negative indexes, unions, or recursive search, etc... basically JavaScript syntax.

-String values are output in their native encoding (not JSON double quoted), all other values are output as JSON (arrays, objects, booleans, numbers and null)

-There are no input or output options, both the query and the file arguments are also optional.
+`ljt` can quickly extract values from JSON data, it can be used standalone or embedded into _your_ shell scripts and only requires `jsc` the [JavaScriptCore](https://trac.webkit.org/wiki/JavaScriptCore) binary which is standard on every Mac and available on many \*nix distributions.

+Usage: `ljt [query] [filepath]`

+`[query]` is optional and may be either [JSON Pointer](https://datatracker.ietf.org/doc/html/rfc6901) or [JSONPath](https://datatracker.ietf.org/doc/draft-ietf-jsonpath-base/) ("canonical" only, no filters, unions, recursive descenders, etc).
 An empty query will output the entire JSON document with the default 2 spaces per level of indent.

+String values are output in their native encoding (_not_ JSON double quoted), all other values are output as JSON (arrays, objects, booleans, numbers and null).
+If query path is not found, there is no output and ljt will exit with a status of `1`.

+There are no other input or output options.

-A file argument can be any valid file path.
-Additionally file redirection, here docs and here texts are accepted, as well as input via pipe (via cat).
+`[filepath]` can be any valid file path.
+Input via file redirection, here docs, here texts and Unix pipe (via cat) are all accepted.

-Usage: `ljt [query] [fileArg]`
 ```
+#JSON Pointer example, strings are output as text not JSON
 % ljt /obj/0 <<< '{"obj":["string",42,true]}'
 string

+#JSONPath example
+% ljt '$["obj"][2]' <<< '{"obj":["string",42,true]}'
+true

+#JSONPath without leading $ is also allowed
 % ljt '.obj[1]' <<< '{"obj":["string",42,true]}'
 42

-% ljt '$["obj"][2]' <<< '{"obj":["string",42,true]}'
-true
+#objects are output as JSON
 % ljt <<< '{"obj":["string",42,true]}'
 {
   "obj": [